MicrosoftDocs/cpp-docs/docs/mfc/reference/cpictureholder-class.md

  Nonzero if the object is successfully created; otherwise 0.

 ### Remarks
- If *bTransferOwnership* is **TRUE**, the caller should not use the metafile object in any way after this call returns.
-If *bTransferOwnership* is **FALSE**, the caller is responsible for ensuring that the metafile object remains valid for the lifetime of the picture object.
+ If *bTransferOwnership* is TRUE, the caller should not use the metafile object in any way after this call returns.
+If *bTransferOwnership* is FALSE, the caller is responsible for ensuring that the metafile object remains valid for the lifetime of the picture object.

 ##  <a name="getdisplaystring"></a>  CPictureHolder::GetDisplayString
  Retrieves the string that is displayed in a container's property browser.